kitproj/jira-cli/README.md

 The server exposes the following tools:
 - `get_issue` - Get details of a JIRA issue (e.g., status, summary, reporter, description)
-- `update_issue_status` - Update the status of a JIRA issue using transitions
+- `update_issue_status` - Update the status of a JIRA issue using transitions.
+Supports custom fields via the `-f` flag
 - `add_comment` - Add a comment to a JIRA issue
 - `get_comments` - Get all comments on a JIRA issue
 - `create_issue` - Create a new JIRA issue with specified project, issue type (Story/Bug/Task), title, description, and optional assignee
-- `list_issues` - List issues assigned to the current user that are unresolved and updated in the last 14 days
+- `list_issues` - List issues with optional filters (assignee, issue_type, project).
+Defaults to current user's unresolved issues updated in the last 14 days
 - `attach_file` - Attach a file to a JIRA issue
 - `assign_issue` - Assign a JIRA issue to a user
 - `add_issue_to_sprint` - Add a JIRA issue to the current active sprint